Lojong Practice Journal: Double-Feature!

 But then I went to Yarne and spent 49 days immersed in studying the Tibetan Book of Living and Dying, considering what it meant to strive to be a Buddha.

 While non-attachment is not the same as detachment, there is such an element of letting go required in Buddhist practice that has many great historical practitioners appear almost cold in their relationships with others.
-The Buddha himself, in his intense longing to be of benefit to all being by getting at the root of suffering, left his wife and infant son.
+The Buddha himself, in his intense longing to be of benefit to all beings by getting at the root of suffering, left his wife and infant son.
 Even upon his return to their lives, he continued to stay at a distance from them, or so we are told.

 During that 49-day retreat, I sat with what it would mean for me to become a Buddha, and if I was willing — truly and utterly willing — to relinquish every attachment.
 Before I met my wife I was very close to making this decision.
 At the time, becoming a nun appealed to me.
 I had reached the point where practice felt more significant than anything else and I thought the only way to make it centre to my life was to become a renunciate.